-The operating costs consist of the all-in fee.
+The operating costs consist of the management fee, all-in fee and Other costs.
 These costs are further explained in the notes for each Participation Class, included in this semi-annual report.

 3.7 Other general notes

 3.7.1 Subsequent events